The one troubling stat about student loans that no one's paying attention to — and it's not the one above.

 - Once the loan defaults, the government can legally garnish your wages and withhold your income tax refund.
 The debt is not wiped out, either.

-The best thing you can do is negotiate with your loan servicer as soon as you know you can’t make a payment.
+The best thing to do is negotiate with your loan servicer right when you know you can’t make a payment.
 Research all of your options for paying off student loans — you may be able to consolidate them into one monthly payment, get your payments lowered, or buy yourself some time to straighten out your finances.
 There are federal programs out there for those who graduate college and don’t have a job, among other things.

 And if you’re thinking of going to grad school, make sure you read this before you decide to take on more student loans.